nsrazdan/ML_Hanabi/README.md

 # ML_Hanabi
 Machine Learning solution to the cooperative, imperfect-information game Hanabi

-Currently only implemented as naive MLP in master, but will create branches for different models
+Currently only implemented as naive MLP in master, but will create branches for different models.

+You can read the write-up to the naive MLP [here.](https://docs.google.com/document/d/14ZCLFKE28LajVXr6D0yMmC0yzk0cvF7OK9G9BU091rU/edit?usp=sharing)

 The create_data script is written in Python 2. # hardcoded creates data for 1 random agent in pool of unique agents